TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 12/Job 12.6.md

 ---

-The tents of robbers prosper, And they that provoke God are secure; Into whose hand God bringeth [abundantly] .
+The tents of robbers prosper.
+Those who provoke God are secure, who carry their God in their hands.